danfuzz/samizdat/doc/samizdat-0-lib/Collection.md

 not necessarily contain all the original elements, and the order may be different.
 See their docs for details.

+**Note:** To account for the possibility of passing *no* arguments to concatenate (e.g. when handling a list of arguments generically), include a first or final argument of an empty value of the desired type, e.g.
+`""` to perform string concatenation.

 #### `get(collection, key) <> . | void`

 Returns the element of the collection that corresponds to the given